PolusAI/bfio/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) Creative Commons License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [MIT License](LICENSE) Creative Commons License - see the [LICENSE](LICENSE) file for details.

+**NOTE**

+Bioformats is licensed under GPL, and as a consequence so is the `bioformats_jar` package.
+These packages and libraries are installed when using the `bfio[bioformats]` option.

 ## Acknowledgments